mnelson4/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.* I’d also appreciate if you would tell me how you found out about YARPP, by taking this simple three-question survey.
-[Thanks for your feedback!](http://www.surveymonkey.com/s/Z278L88).
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin). *Please do not email with questions.* I’d also appreciate if you would tell me how you found out about YARPP, by taking [this simple three-question survey](http://www.surveymonkey.com/s/Z278L88).
+Thanks for your feedback!

+= Many pages list "no related posts." =

+Most likely you have "no related posts" right now because the default "match threshold" is too high.
+Here's what I recommend to find an appropriate match threshold: lower your match threshold in the YARPP options to something very low, like 1.
+(If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" tab at the top.)
+Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
+This will help you find an appropriate threshold.
+You want it lower than what you have now, but high enough so it doesn't have many false positives.

 = How can I move the related posts display? =

 If you do not want to show the Related Posts display in its default position (right below the post content), first go to YARPP options and turn off the "automatically display" options in the "website" section.
-If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets".
+If you would like to instead display it in your sidebar and you have a widget-aware theme, YARPP provides a Related Posts widget which you can add under "Appearance" > "Widgets."

-If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.(Make sure you don’t add echo `related_posts();` or  you may end up with duplicates in your related posts section.)
+If you would like to add the Related Posts display elsewhere, edit your relevant theme file (most likely something like `single.php`) and add the PHP code `related_posts();` within [The Loop](http://codex.wordpress.org/The_Loop) where you want to display the related posts.
+(Make sure you don’t add `echo related_posts();` or you may end up with duplicates in your related posts section.)

 = How can I limit related posts to a certain time frame?
 For instance, I don’t want to show posts from two years ago. =